hamzahik/wakanda-paas-doc/docs/faq.rst

 How do I report bugs to the Wakanda Cloud team?
 ===============================================

 To report a bug to the Wakanda Cloud team you can contact the [Cloud Support Team!](https://support.wakanda.io).
+However, you must complete your personnal information first.

 What version of Wakanda is used on the Wakanda Cloud service?
 =============================================================